allenai/nlphighlights/episodes/075_reinforcement___imitation_learning_in_nlp_with_hal_daume_iii.md

 <turn speaker="Waleed Ammar" timestamp="00:11">

-Today our guest is Hal Daume, Hal is a professor of computer science at the University of Maryland.
+Today our guest is Hal Daumé, Hal is a professor of computer science at the University of Maryland.
 College park is currently on leave at Microsoft research in New York.
 He's interested in studying how to get computers to learn language through natural interaction with people.
 He's also interested in studying how we can do this in a way that promotes fairness, transparency and extend-ability in